-There is a lot of information about different drums and the service they can offer.
+There is much information about different drum sets and how they perform.
 But I have never found a good review of the Sonor Safari.
-This is why I decided to make this.
+This is why I decided to write this article.

 Value for Money